WuLC/GoogleImagesDownloader/README.md

 `download_with_selenium` is to download with package `selenium` and `urllib`, with selenium, we can directly search and scroll in the browser, so we can get more than 100 images for each searching query

+**Both of the above methods support downloading with single process or mulitple processes**, and `download_with_selenium` will firstly store the actual links of images in a file, then download the actual images with the file, while `download_with_urllib` will directly download all the images since the number if small

-Specify `main_keywords` and `supplemented_keywords` in the code, each `main_keyword` will join with each `supplemented_keyword` to become a searching query, and one directory will be created for each main_keyword to store the related images.
+**Specify `main_keywords` and `supplemented_keywords` in the code**, each `main_keyword` will join with each `supplemented_keyword` to become a searching query, and one directory will be created for each main_keyword to store the related images.The following image is a simple example

+![keywords example][2]

+### Download With Time Limit

 As to the script `download_images_with_time_limit.py`, it is a replacement of the method `download_images` in script `download_with_selenium.py`, because the method `download_images` will always block due to network issue, so I add restriction that each http request can cost at most 10 sceonds, and that is what `download_images_with_time_limit.py` does.